AAFP Honors Top 10 Medical Schools for Contributions to Family Medicine Workforce

-At a time when the United States is facing a shortage of primary care physicians, filling the pipeline is vital to the health of America, according to AAFP President Roland Goertz, M.D.
+At a time when the United States is facing a shortage of primary care physicians, filling the pipeline is vital to the health of America, according to AAFP President Glen Stream, M.D., M.B.I.

 Top 10 Award schools employ several initiatives that support students who are interested in and most likely to become family physicians.
 Those initiatives include student outreach, admissions policies that target students from rural and medically underserved areas, clinical rotations that emphasize positive experiences in family medicine, faculty involvement in medical school committees, strong family medicine interest groups and financial aid packages that minimize student debt.

-- University of New Mexico School of Medicine;, with 17.1 percent,
+- Oregon Health & Science University School of Medicine, with 18.4 percent,

-- University of Kansas School of Medicine, with 16.3 percent,
+- The University of North Dakota School of Medicine & Health Sciences, with 18.1 percent,

-- Joan C. Edwards School of Medicine at Marshall University, with 16.3 percent,
+- The Joan C. Edwards School of Medicine at Marshall University, with 16.8 percent,

-- University of Arkansas for Medical Sciences College of Medicine, with 15.8 percent,
+- The University of New Mexico School of Medicine, with 16.2 percent,

-- Texas A&M University Health Science Center College of Medicine, with 15.3 percent, and
+- The University of Washington School of Medicine, with 15.3 percent, and

-- Sanford School of Medicine of The University of South Dakota, with 15.0 percent
+- The Sanford School of Medicine at the University of South Dakota, with 15.2 percent.

 # # #